Frequently Asked Questions

 What's the difference between a Home Room and a Wiggle Room?

 The main difference between the Home Rooms and Wiggle Rooms are plumbing, permitting, foundation type, and available options.
-Wiggle Rooms do not require any permitting and have a durable block foundation made for smaller buildings.
+Wiggle Rooms do not require any permitting and have a 4" slab on grade base that is perfect for smaller buildings.
 Home Rooms require permitting, have a structurally engineered in-ground pier and beam foundation, and architecturally stamped plans.
 Several options such as bathrooms, kitchens are available in Home Rooms.
 James Hardie lap siding is standard in all models.

 Can I add plumbing to a Wiggle Room?